 - Measurement of ulnar variance requires a zero rotation view on a PA radiograph of the wrist in neutral pronation/supination.
-This measurement is mentioned a lot in relation to wrist disease.
-It is not simple to measure accurately.
+Evidence of its importance in Kienböck's disease is conflicting.

 - X-rays may show no specific abnormality in the early stages and so MRI scans are essential if early Kienbock's disease is suspected.

-- Stage 1.
-Symptoms are similar to wrist sprain.
-Normal X-rays or a line indicating possible fracture.
+- Stage I: symptoms are similar to wrist sprain.
+Normal X-rays or a possible linear fracture.
 MRI may be useful to confirm diagnosis.

-- Stage 2.
-Symptoms of recurrent pain and swelling.
-The lunate bone becomes hard/sclerotic and X-ray shows this sclerosis (indicating the bone is infarcting).
+- Stage II: symptoms of recurrent pain and swelling.
+The lunate bone becomes hard/sclerotic and X-ray shows sclerosis (indicating the bone is infarcting).
 CT and MRI scanning may be useful to assess the condition of the lunate bone.

-- Stage 3.
-Increasing pain, weakened grip and limited wrist movement occur.
+- Stage III A, B and C: increasing pain, weakened grip and limited wrist movement occur.
 The infarcted bone collapses and breaks up, causing a shift in position of the surrounding bones.

-- Stage 4.
-Disruption of the surrounding bones causes arthritis of the wrist.
+- Stage IV: degeneration of the surrounding bones causes arthritis of the wrist.

-The aim is to reduce compressive loading of the lunate, permitting revascularisation and preventing lunate collapse.
-In early disease this may be aided by splinting and anti-inflammatories.
+The aim is to reduce compressive loading of the lunate, encouraging revascularisation and preventing lunate collapse.
 Referral to an orthopaedic or hand surgeon is recommended.
-The aim of reducing lunate loading and allowing revascularisation may require surgery:
+The aim of reducing lunate loading and encouraging revascularisation may require surgery.

 - Establishing a negative ulnar variance (unloading the lunate fossa and distributing load to the scaphoid fossa) by:

-- Scaphotrapeziotrapezoid (STT) joint fusion (up to stage 3)
+- STT joint fusion (up to stage III).

 - Establish neutral ulnar variance by radial wedge osteotomy.

 Stiffness and progressive loss of wrist function are well-described sequelae of the condition.
-Grip strength deteriorates by 40% between stages 2 and 4 of the disease.
+Grip strength deteriorates by 40% between stages II and IV of the disease.

 Awareness of this condition can prompt earlier diagnosis and corrective measures to prevent progression of the disease.
 However, it should be remembered that symptoms can be mild for many years with no treatment.